The 10-Year Play: Compound Small and Build $1M Revenue for $100K–$125K Operators

 Starting: $1.2M yearly ($100K monthly)

-30% yearly growth gets you to $1M monthly in 10 years.
-Not a breakthrough.
-Not explosive.
-Just consistent compounding.
+30% yearly growth gets you to $1M in monthly revenue in 10 years through consistent compounding, not breakthrough or explosive moves.

 At 25% yearly: reaches $1M monthly in 11–12 years.